Deep Neural Network Approximation Theory: Setup and basic ReLU calculus

 \section{Setup and basic ReLU calculus}

-This section defines neural networks as considered in the remainder of the paper, introduces the basic setup as well as further notation, and lists basic elements needed in the neural network constructions considered throughout, namely compositions and linear combinations of neural networks.
+This section defines neural networks, introduces the basic setup as well as further notation, and lists basic elements needed in the neural network constructions considered throughout, namely compositions and linear combinations of neural networks.
 There is a plethora of neural network architectures and activation functions in the literature.
 Here, we restrict ourselves to the ReLU activation function and consider the following general network architecture.

 \begin{definition} Let $L\in \N$ and $N_0, N_1, \ldots, N_{L}\in \N$.
-A \textnormal{ReLU neural network} $\Phi$ is a map $\Phi: \R^{N_0} \to \R^{N_L}$ given by
+A \textnormal{ReLU neural network} $\Phi$ is a map $\Phi: \R^{N_0} \to \R^{N_L}$ \mbox{given by}